vjik/docker-dev-php/README.md

 - `-v /host/projects:/projects` — Mount folder with your projects (replace `/host/projects` to your path) to container (`/projects`).
 - `vjik/dev-php:8.1` — Image name.
+- `--uname vjik` — Set username in container.
+- `--uid 1000` — Set user ID in container.
+- `--gname vjik` — Set user group name in container.
+- `--gid 1000` — Set user group ID in container.

+Recommended to use the same username and group as in your system.

 #### SSH configuration